 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

 Like tri suits, visors, and a conspicuous lack of body hair, running sockless is a tri tradition that appears inscrutable from the outside but makes a ton of sense once you’re in the thick of it.
 Not only does putting on socks take up precious time in transition (and can be super frustrating), but running sockless can be a good way to beat the heat.
 However, just like everything, there’s an art to this science, and not every pair of shoes is made equally in the eyes of the (blister-ridden) sockless shoe god.
-Below we’ve got a handful of tips and a handful of sockless running shoe picks.
+Below we’ve got a handful of tips and a handful of sockless running shoe picks, updated for spring 2022.
 Kick off your socks and read on!

 Think It Through